-TCC will fund the installation of water efficiency retrofits under this strategy.
+TCC will fund the installation of water efficiency retrofits and resiliency projects for low-income residences and community-serving facilities under this strategy.
 Below are the eligible project types and fundable elements, Applicant requirements, and eligible project costs for Strategy 5.

-Project Type: Replacement of inefficient appliances with high-efficiency models
+Project Type: Replacement of Inefficient Appliances with High-Efficiency Models